Frequently Asked Questions

 For men, we ask that you wear loose fitting shorts without a shirt.

-For women we ask that you wear something that you would feel comfortable moving in, but that exposes the skin.
+For women we ask that you wear something that you would feel comfortable moving in, yet exposes the skin.
 Examples may be: shorts and a bra or sports bra, a two piece swim suit, or your bra and underwear.

 We respect any special considerations that may arise and encourage you to speak to your therapists if you have any more specific questions or concerns about what to wear to therapy.